Gifted education: Definition of giftedness

 Educational authorities differ on the definition of giftedness: even when using the same IQ test to define giftedness, they may disagree on what gifted means—one may take up the top two percent of the population, another might take up the top five percent of a population, which may be within a state, district, or school.
 Within a single school district, there can be substantial differences in the distribution of measured IQ.
 The IQ for the top percentile at a high-performing school may be quite different from that at a lower performing school.

+The National Association for Gifted Children in the United States defines giftedness as marked ability or achievement and can be in many areas, such as maths, music, or dance.

 Peter Marshall obtained his doctorate in 1995, for research carried out in this field in the years from 1986.
 At the time, he was the first Research Director of the Mensa Foundation for Gifted Children.
 His work challenged the difficult childhood hypothesis, concluding that gifted children, by and large, do not have any more difficult childhoods than mainstream children and, in fact, that where they do, their giftedness probably helps them cope better than mainstream children and provided the material for his subsequent book Educating a Gifted Child.

-In Identifying Gifted Children: A Practical Guide, Susan K. Johnsen (2004) explains that gifted children all exhibit the potential for high performance in the areas included in the United States federal definition of gifted and talented students:
+Susan K. Johnsen (2004) explains that gifted children all exhibit the potential for high performance in the areas included in the United States federal definition of gifted and talented students:

 The term 'gifted and talented' when used in respect to students, children, or youth means [those who show] evidence of high performance capability in areas such as intellectual, creative, artistic, or leadership capacity, or in specific academic fields, and who require services or activities not ordinarily provided by the school in order to fully develop such capabilities.